warrengalyen/ocular/README.md

 Planned features include:

-Bilteral filter, bokeh effect, deskewing, retinex, auto white balance, skin smoothing and possibly deblurring.
+Bokeh effect, deskewing, retinex, automatic red-eye removal, skin smoothing and possibly deblurring.

 Suggestions for new features are welcome.
 The main focus of this library is common and advanced image processing algorithms.